-- 63. (1) The Minister may, at the request of the Chief of the Defence Force, as and 35 when the exigencies of the training require, designate any area, whether on public or private property, wherein the whole or any portion of the Defence Force may conduct military exercises. - (2) The Minister may prescribe the conditions under which compensation may be claimed by and paid to the owner or lessee of the designated area for any damage or loss 40 sustained as a direct consequence of military exercises so conducted. - (3) Before acting in terms of subsection (1), the Minister must publish a notice in the Gazette and a notice in at least two official languages in newspapers circulating in the designated area and must also post suitable public notices, to the effect that such area, which must be described in the notice, is to be designated as a training area under 45 subsection (1) and inviting all interested parties to furnish him or her with representations in regard thereto not later than by a date specified in the notice. - (4) Any such representations must be considered by the Minister before acting in terms of subsection (1).
+65. (1) Subject to subsections (2) and (3), and the National Environmental Management Act, 1998 (Act No. 107 of 1998), the Minister may, at the request of the Chief of the Defence Force, as and when the exigencies of the training require, designate any area, whether on public or private property, as an area in which the Defence Force may conduct military exercises.

+(2) (a) Before acting in terms of subsection (1), the Minister must publish a notice 10 in the Gazette and a notice in at least two official languages in newspapers circulating in the area in question and must also post suitable public notices, to the effect that such area is to be designated as a training area under subsection (1) and inviting all interested parties to furnish him or her with representations with regard thereto by not later than a date specified in the notice.
+15

+(b) Any such representations must be considered by the Minister before acting in terms of subsection (1).